Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Acknowledgements

 \section{Acknowledgements}

 R. Reichart and E. Shapira have been partially supported by a VATAT grant on data science.
 The work of O. Madmon, E. Shapira and M. Tennenholtz is funded by the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement n° 740435).
+We would like to thank Itamar Reinman for providing valuable comments on an earlier version of this paper.